NGonline/Notes/Linux.md

 ## tcpdump
 - Prints out a description of the contents of packets on a network interface that match the user-defined boolean expression.
 - `tcpdump -XX -r` read packets and print headers and datas of each packet.

+## tee
+- Copy standard input to each file and also to standard output.

 ## test
 - Check file types and compare values: `test "abc" = "def" ;echo $?`